theman-oj10/CareerSync/docs/DeveloperGuide.md

 **Use Case: Add Internship Task From Main Window**

 **MSS:**
-1. User inputs command in the CLI, to specify which internship entries to find, based on the conditions stated by the user.
+1. User inputs task and the internship to add task to.
-2. System displays success message, along with the details of the task added, found in the message box.
+2. System displays success message and the added task in the message box.
 3. System displays full list of internships.

 Use case ends.